biostat821-2023/Final__project/README.md

 Local Testing
 To test the project locally, follow these steps:

-Clone the repository to your local machine.
+- Clone the repository to your local machine.
-Install the required dependencies using pip or conda: pip install -r requirements-test.txt
+- Install the required dependencies using pip or conda: pip install -r requirements.txt

-Run the tests using the testing framework of your choice
+- Run the tests using the testing framework of your choice